tiyafrancy/python-challenge/README.md

 # Module 3 Challenge

 In this Python challenge, we are asked to create a git repository named python-challenge.
 We have to create 2 folders for 2 different challenges inside this repository.
 Also, write Python Script using the given datasets to produce the desired output.
-Output must be printed in a different text file.
+Output must be printed in a different text file as well as in the Terminal.

 ## PyBank